Skip to main content

 • A nominee broker deposit;

-Trustees – depositors who hold deposits in trust at a CDIC Member Institution and the deposit is not a nominee broker deposit or a deposit held in a professional trustee account.
+Trustees – depositors who hold deposits in trust for others at a CDIC Member Institution and the deposit is not a nominee broker deposit, or a deposit held in a Professional Trustee Account.

 Your responsibilities as a Trustee Depositor